skasch/ff9-perfect-save/excalibur-2-perfect-game-guide.md

 # Introduction

 > Quality is never an accident; it is always the result of high intention, sincere effort, intelligent direction and skillful execution; it represents the wise choice of many alternatives.
+>
 >  *a mysterious* William A. Foster

 The Excalibur II Perfect Game is the ultimate attempt at completing a perfect save file in Final Fantasy IX.
-Contrary to initial impressions, the Excalibur II - obtainable in Memoria only within 12 hours of starting the game - and a completionist playthrough are not mutually exclusive.
+Contrary to initial impressions, the Excalibur II &ndash; obtainable in Memoria only within 12 hours of starting the game &ndash; and a completionist playthrough are not mutually exclusive.

 Perfection is the highest level of quality and that is what this guide will direct you toward; a quality perfect playthrough of the game.
 This entails:

 #### High Intention: You aim for the top

 I took a no-compromises approach to this game.
 So will you.
-That's why it is called the **Excalibur II** Perfect Game.
+That's why it is called the *Excalibur II* Perfect Game.
 Your perfect save will include the Excalibur II and you won't forfeit anything in order to get it.
 You will miss nothing, you will obtain everything.
 Those are the conditions and they are well within reach.
 Obsessive-compulsive and anal-retentive qualities will prove advantageous.

 #### Sincere Effort: You don't give up

-This is no FAQ - this is a **challenge** guide and it earns that name.
+This is no FAQ - this is a *challenge* guide and it earns that name.
 A perfect game at Lv 1 within 12 hours? *Bring it on*, you say.
 Successful candidates shall demonstrate an above-average ability in the art of Soft Reset as well as have patience stats through the roof.

 #### Intelligent Direction: You're looking at it ;)

-You're in luck - 8 years' worth of planning, testing and optimization has already been done for you and is at your fingertips.
+You're in luck &ndash; 8 years' worth of planning, testing and optimization has already been done for you and is at your fingertips.
 Just connect the dots and you're there.

 #### Skillful Execution: u r l337